Executive Office for Immigration Review

 The Executive Office for Immigration Review (EOIR) is a sub-agency of the United States Department of Justice whose chief function is to conduct removal proceedings in immigration courts and adjudicate appeals arising from the proceedings.
 These administrative proceedings determine the removability and admissibility of individuals in the United States.
-As of 19 January 2023, there were sixty-nine immigration courts throughout the United States.
+As of 19 January 2023, there were sixty-eight immigration courts and three adjudication centers throughout the United States.

 History and jurisdiction

 EOIR was created in 1983 by the Department of Justice (DOJ) as part of an internal reorganization.
 Prior to 1983, the functions performed by EOIR were divided among different agencies.
 The earliest version of a specialized immigration service was the Immigration and Naturalization Service (INS), created in 1933, in the Department of Labor.
 Seven years later, in 1940, the INS moved from Labor to its present location in the Department of Justice.
 Twelve years after moving to DOJ, in 1952, the Immigration and Nationality Act organized all U.S. immigration laws into one statute, and designated "special inquiry officers," the predecessors of immigration judges, to decide questions of deportation.

 EOIR adjudicates cases under a patchwork of immigration laws and regulations, including: